Response Node

 Reason: This design choice ensures that anything added after the Delay node will run asynchronously within the workflow.

-There are two ways to add values to these keys: either add static values to the keys or use tokens to fetch the previous node's output values that match the data type as input.
-The Set Variable node supports the following variable types:
+Custom Attribute: If you choose this option, then simply write the key_name and value.
+For adding the value, you can either use a custom static value by just writing the value on the form or use tokens from the dropdown to fetch the previous node's output values that match the data type as input.
+The Response node supports the following variable types:

 Numeric: For numbers.
 It could be integers or decimals.
 You can either add static values or use tokens to fetch the previous node's output values that match the data type as input.